 If you are in good health, you will probably have surgery within one to three days to repair the bone.
 In some cases, the surgeon may decide to wait a little longer to make sure that you are strong enough, or that infections or severe osteoporosis are being treated adequately.

 You will have to keep the fracture from shifting position for several weeks.
 Therefore, the injured bone may be placed in a cast.
 To prevent medical complications and stiffness—especially for older people—patients are usually encouraged to start physical therapy or rehabilitation as soon as possible.
 After hip surgery, you may be encouraged to stand on it right away.
 A partial or full hip replacement may be needed in some cases of hip fractures.

 Older adults who were confined to bed or severely ill before the injury may not be good candidates for surgery because of a high risk for complications.

 If you have osteoporosis, your healthcare professional will probably prescribe a medication called a bisphosphonate, such as alendronate or risedronate.
 These drugs treat and prevent osteoporosis.
-Other medications for strengthening bones, such as calcitonin or parathyroid hormone, may also be prescribed.
+Other medications for strengthening bones may also be prescribed, such as calcitonin or parathyroid hormone.
 Follow your provider’s instructions for taking these medications exactly, since they may have serious side effects if taken incorrectly.
 These medications only work if you have enough calcium and vitamin D in your body, so likely those will be prescribed as well.
+It is very important that you do not start taking over-the-counter vitamin D and/or calcium without consulting with your medical provider first.
+There are side effects with these medications and your provider will determine if they are needed for you.
 Exercise is another key component in improving bone strength.

 Make sure that your calcium and vitamin D intake is adequate, and that your diet is well-balanced and nutrient-rich.
 Check with a dietitian or nutritionist for the best individualized diet for you.